documentationfor yFiles for HTML 3.0.0.1

 The states are shared between all views of the same master.
 This is described in more detail in the following section Shared Folding States of Multiple Views.

-Properties like the style can be directly set to the folding states.
-Setting a property will be immediately reflected in all managed views which show the node in collapsed state.
-Also, when a group node is collapsed its folder node’s properties will be set according to the folding state.
+Properties like the style can be set directly to the folding states.
+Setting a property will be immediately reflected in all managed views which show the node in a collapsed state.
+Also, when a group node is collapsed, its folder node’s properties will be set according to the folding state.
 The following example shows how to get the folding state for a node and set a new style to that state:

 Setting the style for a collapsed node